When a family-owned business has been around for 65 years, there are always new discoveries.

 Honest, this is Alfredo.
 This is the wonderful Italian who created the soothing mixture of noodles, butter and parmigiano cheese to help his expectant wife regain her appetite (Alfredo II was on the way, after all!).

-Alfredo loved to make theater when he prepared his dish for others.
+Alfredo loved to make theater when he prepared his pasta dish for others.

 Although not a boisterous man, Bill Koch instinctively knew how to promote.
 He put Santa Claus, Indiana, on the map.

 Can’t help but wonder if that delicious plate of pasta, prepared with a proud flourish, might have inspired him in any way.